ehmicky/human-signals/README.md

 _Type_: `string`

-Standard name of the signal such as `'SIGINT'`.
+Standard name of the signal, for example `'SIGINT'`.

 ### signal.number

 _Type_: `number`

-Code number of the signal such as `2`.
+Code number of the signal, for example `2`.
 While most `number` are cross-platform, some are different between different OS.

 ### signal.description

 _Type_: `string`

-Human-friendly description for the signal such as `'User interruption with CTRL-C'`.
+Human-friendly description for the signal, for example `'User interruption with CTRL-C'`.

 ### signal.action